About

 Biography

-She has been a lead author for the IPCC (AR5, Chap 29.
+I have been a lead author for the IPCC (AR5, Chap 29.
 Small Islands), as well as a contributing author to other Assessment Reports.
-She has contributed to the first and third UK Climate Change Risk Assessments in 2012 and 2022.
-She has degrees in economics, environmental economics and environmental science, and has graduated from Universities of Leicester, London and East Anglia.
+I have contributed to the first and third UK Climate Change Risk Assessments in 2012 and 2022.
+I graduated from Universities of Leicester, London and East Anglia with degrees in economics, environmental economics and environmental science respectively.

 Prizes